confetti-framework/confetti/test/README.md

 ## Confetti Tests

-This `confetti-framework/confetti` repository actually only contains configuration.
+The `confetti-framework/confetti` repository actually only contains configuration.
 Confetti's tests are present in the following repositories:

 | Repo     |  |
 | ---      | ---       |